status-im/status-desktop/.github/ISSUE_TEMPLATE/feature-issue.md

 [comment]: # (Describe the use cases the implementation should cover.
 E.g. New users, existing users, public chat, group chat, etc)
 *Summary*: ...

+### Metrics

+Does that feature need metrics to be added?
+If yes, describe which events should be tracked and add them to Mixpanel

 ### Acceptance Criteria

 [comment]: # (Rules for the future PR to be accepted.)